-Once the explanation is given, and after the VSBC is satisfied that it has been given correctly, we will issue the certificate.
+Once the explanation is given to the tenant, the VSBC will issue the certificate.

 Note: It is important to consider that the role of the VSBC is to explain to tenants the effect of section 21, not to veto the lease.

 There are a number of provisions under the Act regarding the Five-year Waiver Certificate.
 These include:

 - Section 21.
 This outlines the statutory minimum term of five years.

 - Section 21(1) This outlines a provision for a term of at least five years, counting the initial term and any further term or terms provided by any options for renewal.

 - Section 21(5) This provides that tenants who wish to waive this right can request the VSBC to certify in writing that he, or a person acting on his behalf, has explained to the tenant the effect of waiving this right, and the effect that the certificate will have on the term of the lease.
 The waiver will not be effective unless the tenant gives the landlord written notice that they have waived this right.
 The section provides that the VSBC must issue the certificate within 21 days of the tenant’s request.

 - Section 84(1)(e) This outlines the VSBC’s function to confirm whether a certificate has been given in accordance with section 21(5).